Convert HEIC Without Losing Quality

 Trade-off: Larger file sizes (5-10x bigger than HEIC)

 WebP in lossless mode also preserves 100% quality with smaller files than PNG.
+Convert to WebP now.

 Best for: Web use where you need lossless quality